karafka/karafka/README.md

   - *parser* - Class name - name of a parser class that we want to use to parse incoming data
   - *interchanger* - Class name - name of a interchanger class that we want to use to format data that we put/fetch into/from *#perform_async*
   - *responder* - Class name - name of a responder that we want to use to generate responses to other Kafka topics based on our processed data
-  - *inline* - Boolean - Do we want to perform logic without enqueuing it with Sidekiq (directly and asap) - overwrites global app setting
+  - *inline_mode* - Boolean - Do we want to perform logic without enqueuing it with Sidekiq (directly and asap) - overwrites global app setting
+  - *batch_mode* - Boolean - Handle the incoming messages in batch, or one at a time - overwrites global app setting

 ```ruby
 App.routes.draw do